mikamautnerrohde/researchproject/rp-project-manual.md

 #### Joins midterm evaluation, together with student.
 Halfway through the project, the student will schedule an evaluation meeting to discuss all progress so far, as well as performance and mutual satisfaction about the internship.
 This is an important opportunity for both parties to review how things are going.
 #### Provide feedback on the draft version of the research report.
 At the end of the project, the student will submit a draft version of the research report.
-This report should be written in a format that is appropriate to the field in which the internship takes place (e.g. as an article in a journal , and it should clearly convey the work that the student has done
+This report should be written in the format of a research article that is appropriate to the field in which the internship takes place (e.g. following the guidelines of a key journal), and it should clearly convey the work that the student has done.

+The draft version should be as complete as possible, to allow for e
 ####  Evaluates experimental work and presentation: advises internal assessor on grading